-The Oregon Solutions Southern Oregon Gorse Project will lay the foundation for the mitigation of the highly flammable and invasive gorse plant in the Southern Oregon coast region.
-Gorse was responsible for the burning of the entire city of Bandon in 1936 and notable subsequent fires in 1980, 1999, 2007 and 2015.
+The Oregon Solutions Southern Oregon Gorse Project laid the foundation for the mitigation of the highly flammable and invasive gorse plant in the Southern Oregon coast region.
+Gorse was responsible for fire that burned the entire city of Bandon in 1936 and notable subsequent fires in 1980, 1999, 2007, and 2015.

-The Southern Oregon Gorse Project will help coordinate existing efforts by state and local government, federal agencies, tribes, private businesses and environmental groups, including the Gorse Action Group, and help identify opportunities to leverage investments for the mitigation of gorse.
+The Southern Oregon Gorse Project coordinated existing efforts by state and local government, federal agencies, tribes, private businesses, and environmental groups, including the Gorse Action Group, and helped identify opportunities to leverage investments for the mitigation of gorse.